 Find out more

-- Download the fact sheet on how to measure leg-hold traps [PDF, 310 KB]
+How to measure leg-hold traps – Fact sheet [PDF, 310 KB]

-The sale and use of glueboard traps to catch rodents is prohibited in New Zealand.
-The sale and use of glueboard traps against insects is not prohibited.
+Selling or using glueboard traps to catch rodents is prohibited in New Zealand.
+The sale and use of glueboard traps to catch insects is not prohibited.

-Glueboard traps are made up of a base (usually plastic) with a sticky glue layer to capture and hold live rodents.
-The main animal welfare concerns are injury and distress associated with being trapped, and the potential for inhumane disposal.
+Glueboard traps have a base with a sticky glue layer to catch and hold animals.
+The main animal welfare concerns are injury and distress to the trapped animal, and the potential for inhumane disposal.

 Find out more